v8p1197/fca-matlab/README.md

 ## Contributing

-Contributing from students are warmly received: if interested, you can open [issues](https://github.com/v8p1197/fca-matlab/issues) if you detect bugs, or [pull requests](https://github.com/v8p1197/fca-matlab/pulls) if you would like to propose improvements.
+Contributions from students are warmly received: if interested, you can open [issues](https://github.com/v8p1197/fca-matlab/issues) if you detect bugs, or [pull requests](https://github.com/v8p1197/fca-matlab/pulls) if you would like to propose improvements.

 ## Authors